rgalanakis/robgforpps/_pages/one-city.md

 {% include sectionstart.html %}
 <a id="housing"></a>
-# School Policy is Housing Policy
+# One City Housing Policy

 The performance of students of color compared to their white counterparts is a persistent issue.
 PPS has been trying, and must continue trying, to improve outcomes through education policy.
 But we also need to look at simpler, broader solutions that PPS needs to be a partner in.

 We need to give families unhappy with their current school other options within PPS.
-But we know doing this through charters, lotteries, and bussing often results in _worse_ outcomes overall.
+But we know doing this through charters, lotteries, longer commutes, and bussing often results in _worse_ outcomes overall.

 So one solution is to increase the supply of housing around higher-performing schools, to allow families more places to move within Portland.